In This Article

-Falling in love is great, but what about your happily ever after?
+Falling in love is a magical feeling, but what about your happily ever after?
+Have you been surprised to find out that everything doesn't just miraculously work out when you're in love?
 In order to go the distance with your significant other, it's crucial to ask the question: What makes a relationship work?
-Because to be perfectly honest, the things that may be catalysts at the beginning of your journey (physical attraction, small talk, similar interests) nine times out of 10 are not the things that keep you together long-term.
-A truly loving relationship requires many things, one of which is a great partnership.
+Sometimes, the catalysts at the beginning of your journey (physical chemistry, good small talk, and similar interests) may not be enough to guarantee long-term success.
+In other words, your relationship may need to get a little deeper if it's going to last.

 Despite what we're taught from books and movies, everlasting love doesn't just happen.
 It takes effort and regular maintenance on both sides.
 "Relationships that work are the ones that are worked on," says Barton Goldsmith, Ph.D., LMFT, a psychotherapist and emotional fitness expert.
 Psychiatrist and author Abigail Brenner, MD, agrees.
 "When you decide to join your life with another person, it’s about embarking on a journey together, for years to come," she says.

 So if you're unsure whether you and your S.O. will stand the test of time, you're in luck because we've rounded up the six elements that experts say both parties should have in order to make a relationship work long-term.